-While the above noted improvements will get the City past the current moratorium, it will not meet the ultimate needs of the City's growth.
+While the above noted improvements are clear evidence that progress is being made, they cannot meet the ultimate needs of the City's given the current growth rate and the related demand for water.
 The City's current ultimate commitments exceed 11,000 units.
-It is expected that the growth will continue, and the City will need to continue to add additional capacity after completing the improvements currently under construction.
-The City is currently planning on adding the necessary water plants to meet the demand over the next several years.
+I fully expect that growth will continue beyond this amount and we will need to continue to add more capacity after completing the improvements currently under construction.
+The City is currently at various stages of progress on the addition of three (3) new water plants (i.e. Water Plant #4, #5 and #6) that include wells, storage tanks and booster pumps.